 Introduction

-The VTS Information Service product is based on the S-100 General Feature Model (GFM), and is a feature-based vector product.
-All VTS Information Service features and information classes are derived from one of the abstract classes FeatureType and InformationType defined in the VTS Information Service application schema, which realize the GFM meta-classes S100_GF_FeatureType and S100_GF_InformationType respectively.
+The VTS Digital Information Service product specification is based on the S-100 General Feature Model (GFM), and is a feature-based vector product.
+All VTS Digital Information Service features and information classes are derived from one of the abstract classes FeatureType and InformationType defined in the VTS Digital Information Service application schema, which realize the GFM meta-classes S100_GF_FeatureType and S100_GF_InformationType respectively.

-VTS Information Service(VTS-INS) features are encoded as vector entities which conform to S-100 geometry configuration level 3b (S-100 clause 7-5.3.5).
-VTS-INS further constrains Level 3a with the following:
+VTS Digital Information Service features are encoded as vector entities which conform to S-100 geometry configuration level 3b (S-100 clause 7-5.3.5).
+VTS Digital Information Service further constrains Level 3a with the following: